Udit696/Udit696/README.md

 - 👋 Hi, I’m @Udit696.
-- 👀 I’m interested in positive people's.
+- 👀 I’m interested in positive people.
 - 🌱 I’m currently learning how to be positive all the time.
-- 💞️ I’m looking to collaborate with negative thinking people's.
+- 💞️ I’m looking to collaborate with negative thinking people.
 - 📫 How to reach me ...
 Currently NA.

 <!---